fernando-mc/fernandomc.com/content/reading-list.md

 10. Recursion
 11. The Poppy War
 12. Blood Brothers: The Fatal Friendship Between Muhammad Ali and Malcolm X
+13. A Crown of Swords
+14. The Beginning Place

 **Read in 2019**